 Our encounter struck a deep chord of thought within me about love and monogamy.
 I’ve come to realize that the first and last time I was in love was at 21.
 I was living in Barcelona at the time.
 The age… the confusion… the city… they all gave me an excuse to be on my worst behaviour.
 I was living unapologetically free and fell in love with my life in its entirety.
 I just happened so to meet someone as an added bonus.
 I won’t go into the details of who they were because quite frankly, they’re not worthy of being immortalized.
 However, I will say that I fell in love with their laugh lines and their deceptively-brilliant multicoloured eyes.
 Things didn’t work out between us which was expected for many reasons.
 The worst part about it, was that I hadn’t taken into consideration that the drop from cloud nine would be about 36, 000 feet.
 It all happened so fast, the fall from grace.
 It took a while for me to dust myself off and get back up again, but I did.
 In hindsight, I’m not sure if it was love or if it was all just a fallacy.

 For the most part, I don’t equate being single to being lonely.
-Though it can be hard sometimes– especially because we’re indirectly conditioned to feel as though we are incomplete without a partner.
+Though it can be hard sometimes–especially because we’re indirectly conditioned to feel as though we are incomplete without a partner.
 It’s the little things, like love songs on the radio and the default number of guests displayed when booking travel plans.
 I know that there’s always Tinder, but Tinder and the quality of people I found on it reminds me of fast food and bad moods.
 Like when you’re so hangry you forget that digestion starts in the mouth and not the stomach.
 Speaking of food, love always looks the most unappetizing in restaurants where it becomes quite clear people would rather be lonely and in a relationship, than lonely and alone.
 I would never date because I’m bored or lonely, and I certainly wouldn’t date because I miss being in a relationship because I can’t miss what I never had in the first place.

 I simply haven’t met anyone whose company I appreciate more than my own.
 Not to say that I haven’t had my fair share of trysts in the meantime.
 I could always write about the previous ones from celebrating NYE in Germany and Scotland for example, but I need to keep this page as PG-13 as possible.
 I also don’t see the point in reveling over men who can unclip my bra but can’t undress my mind.
 I do, however, have fond memories worth sharing of an Australian guy I met this past January in Peru.
 He had these beautiful soft-blue eyes that reflected introspection.
 Whenever I was with him, I felt a perpetual sense of déjà-vu.
 It was the strangest thing.
 While nothing happened between us, he reminded me that emotional intelligence is the sexiest thing a man can wear apart from good cologne.

 I’ve also come to realize that “forever” is a very, very long time for someone like me who gets bored all too easily.
 The thought of it alone renders an error message in my brain.
-I think it’s because it creates an expectation, and I try to live my life as expectation-less as possible.
-I’m also starting to wonder if monogamy is a utopia considering Spain and all the other Mediterranean countries I traveled to, along with Latin America, exposed me to a new level of audacity I’m not sure I’ll ever recover from– so much as to question whether or not humans are biologically wired to be monogamous.
-I don’t know if it’s as unrealistic as I perceive it to be, or if I’m just being pessimistic.
+I think it’s because it creates an expectation, and I try to live my life as free from expectation as possible.
+I’m also starting to wonder if monogamy is a utopia considering Spain and all the other Mediterranean countries I traveled to, along with Latin America, exposed me to a new level of audacity I’m not sure I’ll ever recover from–so much as to question whether or not humans are biologically wired to be monogamous.
+I don’t know if it’s as unrealistic as I perceive it to be or if I’m just being pessimistic.
 If I am being pessimistic, I’m not sure if it’s because I don’t trust other people or if it’s because I don’t trust myself.
 If I am lucky enough to meet the right person, perhaps “forever” won’t feel long enough.

 It is often assumed that I’m single because I’m too picky which couldn’t be further from the truth.
 I don’t have any aesthetic requirements and I don’t want someone to give me the world.
 Actually, the saddest day of my life was the day I realized I had everything I thought I ever wanted and more, and still felt a void deep inside of me that was darker than the valley of the shadow of death.
 I had spent my entire life underestimating the importance of love because I was never really shown it.
 Since then, I’ve realized that what I need and what I want are two very different things.
 What I need, among other things that cannot be bought, is love in all its different forms.
 Romantic.
 Platonic.
-Catatonic (just kidding).
+Catatonic (just kidding, that’s probably not healthy).
 There’s no point in being on top of the world if you have no one to share it with.
 When I die, I don’t want my life to be measured by all the different countries I traveled to.
 I want it to be measured in seasons of love and my relentless pursuit to make this world a little less shitty than how I found it.

 Until I meet this person, I’m going to carry on with my carry on.
 I live in my own galaxy so at the very least, I’m sure they’re out of this world.
 On that note, does anyone have a spaceship I can borrow?